aws-samples/searchable-encryption-dynamodb-howto/content/exercise-2.en.md

 ## Get Timecards by Email and Date

-Because you configured the sort key for your new Global Secondary Index to contain the ticket's creation date, you can also specify start and end dates using the CLI.
+Because you configured the sort key for your new global secondary index to contain the ticket's creation date, you can also specify start and end dates using the CLI.
 With this command, the CLI will return all timecards that were created on or after the `start` date and on or after the `end` date: